Barwon Estuary Monitoring Pilot Project

 Stay Informed

 Keep up to date at Barwon Estuary Monitoring Instagram.
 We will be sharing how the project is progressing.
-We are also inviting the community to contribute to the Barwon Estuary Monitoring Pilot Project by sharing their Barwon Estuary images with us on Instagram using the hashtag #BEMPP or tagging us in their images or observations.
-These images will assist in understanding what is happening in the waterway, as well as highlighting the community's connection to this iconic estuary.
-The community are the eyes of the estuary.
+We are also inviting the community to contribute to the Barwon Estuary Monitoring Project 2 by sharing their Barwon Estuary Images with us on Instagram using the hashtag #BEMP2 or tagging us in their images or observations.
+These images will assist in understanding what is happening in the waterway, as well as highlighting the community’s connection to the iconic estuary.
+The community are the eyes of the Estuary.